How Regini Works

 • Sign up with your national ID or passport, no selfie needed, takes about 5 minutes

-• Deposit via M-Pesa from 350 KES and your savings convert to USDC automatically
+• Deposit via M-Pesa from 350 KES and your funds convert to USDC automatically

-• Interest accrues daily at a variable rate of approximately 5% per year
+• Variable yield accrues daily at approximately 5% per year

 • Withdraw to M-Pesa any time: minimum 150 KES, no lock-up, no penalty

-Regini is a digital savings platform that lets you save in US dollars, starting from 350 KES, using nothing but your M-Pesa and your national ID.
-Your KES goes in, converts to USDC, earns interest, and can come back to your M-Pesa whenever you need it.
+Regini is a digital platform that lets you access digital dollars (USDC), starting from 350 KES, using nothing but your M-Pesa and your national ID.
+Your KES goes in, converts to USDC, earns variable yield, and can come back to your M-Pesa whenever you need it.

 Here's exactly how it works, step by step.